Funtikmq/SOPM_25_Chat/README.md

 - Style the application .

 *Atitienei Eliza*:
-Develop the Express server and WebSocket logic with Socket.IO.
+-Develop the Express server and WebSocket logic with Socket.IO.
 - Define API endpoints for users, chat history, and authentication.
 - Design and manage the MongoDB schema (messages, users).
 - Handle connection between frontend and database.
--

 *Bobeica Veaceslav*
--Integrate frontend and backend.
+- Integrate frontend and backend.
 - Test real-time message flow between multiple clients.
 - Debug WebSocket communication issues.
 - Prepare the environment for the next stage (React Native).